SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 In 1990, Al-Masry et al. reported a new and convenient synthetic procedure to obtain ...
 In 1984, Jones et al. made several amino acid esters of X and evaluated them as ...

-## Referring to Literature
+## Reference to single investigations in the past: investigation prominent

-> Reference to single investigations in the past: investigation prominent
+↑ Referring to Literature

 Preliminary work on X was undertaken by Abdul Karim (1992).
 The first systematic study of X was reported by Patel et al. in 1986.